The best games like Rust will keep you on the edge of your seat as you never know what, or who may be lurking around the next corner.

 Platforms: Windows, PS4, Xbox One, Nintendo Switch, Linux, Mac, iOS, Android

-Despite having less realistic-looking graphics, Minecraft is an excellent alternative to Rust that has benefited from years of updates and refinements.
+Despite having drastically different graphics, Minecraft is an excellent alternative to Rust which has benefited from years of updates and refinements.

 What’s more, it’s extremely flexible in terms of gameplay, allowing you to focus on building, exploring, PvP combat, and more by playing on modded servers.